Man, oh man, I just can't, you know, I am not allowed even the slightest error.

 You've got to tell them what that is.

-It's it's it's the ignorance of not knowing history.
+It's the ignorance of not knowing history.

 Just tell them what it is.

-Yeah, the Yardan.
+Yeah, the Ardennes.

-Well, that was a famous battleground, if you will, during the first World War.
+Well, that was a famous battleground, if you will, during the First World War.

-And I think what they lose 60,000 in two days.
+And I said, what, they lose 60,000 in two days?

 Again, it was the same thing.